-To enable a design to be produced, a complete room by room Schedule of Accommodation for all proposed departments across the Emergency Floor was first required, based on the Activity & Capacity modelling undertaken.
-This schedule was developed at a series of clinical user group meetings with the clinical and associated managerial staff that make up the Project Steering Group.
+To enable a design to be produced we first needed to establish a complete room by room Schedule of Accommodation for all proposed departments across the Emergency Floor, based on the Activity & Capacity modelling undertaken.
+We have developed this schedule at a series of clinical user group meetings with the clinical and associated managerial staff that make up the Project Steering Group (the design brief).

-The HBN compliant iteration of the Schedule of Accommodation required a net area of 7,885.9m2 and was developed to reflect the design options for consideration during the option appraisal stage to eventually determine the preferred option.
-All options were based on an overall net floor area requirement of 7,200m2.
+The HBN compliant iteration of the Schedule of Accommodation required a net area of 7,885.9m2 and was developed to reflect the design options considered available for consideration during the option appraisal stage.
+The design brief was compared against the space constraints of an "island site" and the development area (red line boundary) derived a design solution of 7200m2.